NMah123/NMahmud/README.md

-# Please Use this link to review the prototype for my interactive app design for 'Lets Pray'.
+# Please Use this link to review the prototype for my interactive app design for 'Rajah Indian Takeaway'.

-## Lets Pray is an application which is a prayer app, facilitating group prayer tracking with friends and family, promoting accountability, and personal growth through interactive features
+## i developed a user-friendly Figma app for an Indian takeaway, including account management, location-based transit details, and a menu with quick-order options, ensuring transparent pricing for delivery or self-collection.

 # https://www.figma.com/proto/n4dIpaV1E9zvrBmWXpjDzq/Untitled?node-id=1-2&starting-point-node-id=1%3A2&mode=design&t=qydBNuZ5ZXF9FtcM-1